pachyderm/docs/content/2.2.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 OR
 - Passing your AWS credentials (account ID and KEY) to your values.yaml when installing

-!!!
-Info
+{{% notice info %}}
 IAM roles provide finer grained user management and security capabilities than access keys.
 Pachyderm recommends the use of IAM roles for production deployments.
+{{%/notice %}}

 ### Add An IAM Role And Policy To Your Service Account